-First of all, what does proforma mean in real estate?
+First, what does proforma mean in real estate?
 In real estate, the word proforma simply means cash flow projection.
 The word “pro forma” is Latin for “as a matter of form” and it is a term used to describe the document that lays out a cash flow forecast.
-The real estate proforma is important because it shows a forecast of all sources of income and expenses for a property, as well as a bottom line cash flow figure.
+The real estate proforma is important because it shows a forecast of all sources of income and expenses for a property, as well as a bottom-line cash flow figure.

 Sometimes you will see this term written with two words as “pro forma” and other times you will see it written more concisely as “proforma”.
 Both are commonly used in the commercial real estate industry and have the same meaning.